-A recent study has also suggested that CagA interacts with CEACAM6 (65), a cell adhesion molecule upregulated in gastric cancer and involved in the epithelial-mesenchymal transition in gastric cancers (66).
-The cagE- strain should not export CagA, which prohibits CagA from interacting with CEACAM6.
-CEACAM6 was identified in Cluster 13 of the gastric epithelial k-means analysis; however, this cluster of genes had downregulated expression in the uninfected and 24 h samples, but no difference between the cagE+ and cagE- strains.
-The lack of difference in CEACAM6 expression when infected with the different strains may be a result of the interaction with CagA occurring after transcription and therefore not reflected in our analysis.
-So, while we did identify significant differences in the inflammatory response between the cagE+ and cagE- strains, as is suggested in the literature of this mutant (39), differences in IL-8 and CEACAM6 were not identified.
-Novel pathways outside of an inflammatory response were also expected to be present in this analysis, but have not yet been identified.
-This may suggest that the ability of cagA to affect host expression may be limited to that of the inflammatory response.

 Lack of transcriptional differences between H. pylori strains

-As noted in Figure 1, few transcriptional differences between the cagE+ and cagE- strains of H. pylori 26695 were noted.
-In some ways this is to be expected as only the cagE gene was knocked out and all other genes are present.
-However, few genes outside of the cag PAI were identified in cluster 6 as having different expression patterns between the cagE+ and cagE- strains of H. pylori 26695 (Additional File 2).
-Transcriptional differences in the oipA and ureE genes were identified in cluster 10 as the bacteria were transferred from broth to co-culture (Additional File 2).
+Few transcriptional differences between the cag+ and cag- strains of H. pylori 26695 were noted, with almost all of the observed differentially expressed genes being between co-culture and broth comparisons. few genes outside of the cag PAI were identified in cluster 6 as having different expression patterns between the cagE+ and cagE- strains of H. pylori 26695.
+Transcriptional differences in the oipA and ureE genes were identified as the bacteria were transferred from broth to co-culture.
 Differences were also observed over the time course as virulence genes vacA and flaB were induced at 2 h and 4 h in both strains of H. pylori 26695.
 Overall, transcription is altered upon the transition from broth to co-culture and these differences can increase over time in response to gastric epithelial cells as the bacteria up-regulate virulence genes.

-Changes in expression during the time course
+Changes in human gene expression over the co-culture time course

-One evident trend across this analysis was the increase in differentially expressed genes in response to the cagE+ and cagE- strains as the time course progressed.
-The k-cluster analysis revealed that the 24 h samples were the most different from the other time points, and that regardless of bacterial strain all samples within a time point were most similar to each other (Figure 4, Figure 3).
-Down-regulation of PRKAA2 expression, suggests that a 24 h time course may reflect early gastric cancer stages (60), and it was the most reflective of the samples in this study.
+One evident trend across this analysis was the increase in differentially expressed genes in response to the cag+ and cag- strains as the time course progressed.
+A hierarchical clustering and PCA revealed the 24 h human samples to be most different from the other samples, and that regardless of bacterial strain all samples within a time point were most similar to each other.
+This suggests that a 24 h time course may reflect early gastric cancer stages (60), and it was the most reflective of the samples in this study.
 Extension of a time course analysis beyond 24 h may be informative in future studies.

 Conclusion

 This co-transcriptomics approach has been a valuable technique to study both the gastric epithelial response to H. pylori and the response of H. pylori to tissue culture media and gastric epithelial cells.
-While the transcriptional difference observed was not as profound as expected, key expected results were reproduced and new discoveries were made, including the delayed upregulation of vacA in co-culture, the increased expression of oipA and ureE upon exposure to gastric epithelial cells, the similarities in PRKAA2 expression between the 24 h cagE+ gastric samples and an early stage gastric tumor, and the similarity in inflammatory response between the 24 h co-culture samples and two gastric tumors.
+While the transcriptional difference observed was not as profound as expected, we observed the the delayed upregulation of vacA in co-culture, the increased expression of oipA and ureE upon exposure to gastric epithelial cells, and the similarity in inflammatory response between the 24 h co-culture samples and two gastric tumors.

 Methods